natalieagus/50005/docs/usefulresources.md

 ### C Programming
 [The Ten Commandments for C Programmers](https://doc.cat-v.org/henry_spencer/ten-commandments) (Annotated Edition) by Henry Spencer, inventer of Regex: A humorous and sharp list detailing the ten worst "sins" committed by C programmers.

+### Concurrent Programming

+[The Little Book of Semaphores](https://greenteapress.com/wp/semaphores/): a great textbook that introduces the principles of synchronization for concurrent programming.